ranjayd-harvard/p2/README.md

   - numbers or
   - other special characters in the password.

 Upon Submission of the form it generates and displays the password.
+This random password can be separated with character of your choice.
+You can also add the special characters and numbers at the end of the password.

 It is built per the instructions of the demo ( http://dwa15.com/Projects.../P2).